-As the name implies, general liability insurance will cover your business from financial loss due to more general circumstances included in the insurance policy.
+As the name implies, general liability insurance covers a business from financial loss due to more general circumstances included in the insurance policy.
 A janitorial bond will cover your company in the event that an employee is found to have committed theft on the premises where the work is being done.
 Janitorial service bonds have a conviction clause that only allows a claim to be made if the employee is convicted of theft in a court of law.
 Because the bond specifically protects from theft, some clients will require a company to be bonded before agreeing to allow the company to provide janitorial services in their home or place of business.

 In short, the majority of protections to your company will be provided by a general liability policy, but it is important to be bonded to give clients peace of mind, knowing they will be protected from any untrustworthy employees.

 - Typically the obligee will be the entity requiring the bond, but since janitorial bonds are not legal requirements for cleaning companies, the company deciding to be bonded will be the obligee.
 These bonds are unique in that the company deciding to purchase the bond will also serve as the principal because it is the company itself that is being bonded.